kuan312/jwt-rest-api/README.md

 # Firebase JWT REST API

-This is a demonstration of REST API built using Firebase JWT, featuring routes for user registration, login, token refresh, and access to protected resources.
+This is a demonstration of REST API built using Firebase JWT, featuring endpoints for user registration, login, token refresh, and access to protected resource.

 ## Installation
 ```bash